danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 that there is continuity, yet at the same time distinctness, between inside and outside.

 But this, then, is the paradox.
-For how, once the jar is open, can there be continuity,  yet at the same time distinctness, or *discontinuity*, between inside and outside?
-How can any continuous path from inside the jar out, or outside in, preserve this difference rather than erase it?
-After all, if we leave the jar of pickles open, they will sooner or later spoil. ---As if there is no real difference between an open jar and a broken jar; no real distinction between inside and outside once the barrier between them has been removed.
-So what makes the distinction real?
+For how can there be continuity between inside and outside, yet at the same time distinctness, or discontinuity?
+Without the lid to separate them, how is the jar's inside indeed inside, and not outside?
+After all, if we leave the jar of pickles open, they will sooner or later spoil---as if the jar's inside were indeed outside, and there were no real difference between an open jar and a broken jar; no real distinction between inside and outside once the barrier between them has been removed.
+So what makes the distinction real without this barrier?
 In what sense can our jar be open at all?

 [Back to top](#top)